-Each school day begins with some form of collective worship, whether it is a senior assembly in our beautiful St Anne’s chapel, a whole school assembly in Priory Hall, or Form Prayers in the Form Room.
+Each school day either begins or ends with some form of collective worship, whether it is a senior assembly in our beautiful St Anne’s chapel, a whole school assembly in Priory Hall, or Form Prayers in the Form Room.

 There is an assembly rota for both the Senior and Prep Departments.
-Assemblies are led by Staff; principally The Head, The Deputy Head, The RE Teacher, or by pupils.
+Assemblies are led by Staff; principally the Head, the Deputy Head, the RE Teacher, or by students.

 It is the responsibility of the Form Leader to create a rota for the Form Prayers.

-Pupils are encouraged to prepare well for both pupil led assemblies or class prayers and should seek advice from members of staff if required.
+Students are encouraged to prepare well for both student led assemblies or class prayers and should seek advice from members of staff if required.

-Form prayers always begin with the lighting of a candle (possibly reflective music too) to create a sacred space.
+Form prayers may begin with the lighting of a candle (possibly reflective music too) to create a sacred space.

-We also have an accomplished choir to support the liturgy and all pupils and staff are encouraged to join in with the hymns and sung responses.
+We also have an accomplished choir to support the liturgy and all students and staff are encouraged to join in with the hymns and sung responses.

 ‘He who sings prays twice.’
 St Augustine